kubadziel/filepasser/README.md

 ```
 - Set `E2E_REAL_BACKEND=1` (and optionally `UPLOAD_ENDPOINT=...`) to run the happy-path Playwright spec against the live backend (requires the stack from `make up`).
 - Use `npm run test:e2e:ui` for Playwright’s interactive runner.
+- `make e2e-full` is a convenience wrapper that ensures Docker is running, launches the Vite dev server on the requested port, runs the Playwright happy-path test in real-backend mode, and tears everything down again if it started the stack.